July 15, 2024

 When we asked our au pairs what they looked for in a host family’s profile while matching, they had lots to say.
 Some au pairs answered the question generally while some looked for more specific pieces of information.
 Either way, what you do (and don’t) include in your host family profile will definitely impact whether or not your ideal candidate accepts an invitation to join your family.
 You'll want to point out what an au pair will love about your family and community while also painting a realistic picture of what an au pair can expect once they arrive.
 The following are some tips for creating a profile that will help you attract an au pair that is right for you.

-If there was a common thread in au pairs’ response to our question about what they look for in a host family’s profile it was that they appreciate an application that is complete.
-As one Brazilian au pair in the matching process commented, “We are required to answer all questions [in our application] and some [host families] often do not [fill out] even half.”
-More off-putting than the lack of information is the fact that an incomplete profile indicates that a family is not taking the process seriously.
-A thorough and sincere profile suggests that a family cares about who their au pair is and about her happiness during her year in the U.S.
+If there was a common thread in au pairs’ response to our question about what they look for in a host family’s profile it was that they appreciate an application that feels thoughtful and complete.
+A thorough and sincere profile suggests that a family cares about who their au pair is and about their happiness during their year in the U.S.

 2. Be truthful